 - 1. The mailing or the choosen target group has no recipients - 2.
 OpenEMM has not been started.
-Please restart with Restart menu of OMT. - 3.
-Packages postfix and sendmail-milter are not installed. - 4.
-Postfix has not been started (check with command "systemctl status postfix" and start with "systemctl start postfix"). - 5.
-Postfix is no longer running (check with "ps aux | grep postfix/master"). - 6.
-The wrong MTA is active (Sendmail, gmail, Exim, etc.).
+Please restart with Restart menu of OST. - 3.
+Postfix' mail log file in /var/log/maillog shows errors. - 4.
+Packages postfix and sendmail-milter are not installed. - 5.
+Postfix has not been started (check with command "systematl status postfix" and start with "systemctl start postfix"). - 6.
+Postfix is no longer running (check with "ps aux | grep postfix/master").

-- 7. Port 25 has not been opened in the firewall. - 8.
-Service cron is disabled (check with "systemctl status crond"). - 9.
-SELinux is enabled. - 10.
-The OpenEMM server uses a virus scanner that prevents the start of the XML RPC backend process (see file backend.log in directory /home/openemm/log/ for an entry like "Error: Could not find or load main class org.agnitas.backend.MailoutServerXMLRPC") - 11.
-Postfix' mailqueue at /var/spool/postfix does not exist (solution: re-install Postfix). - 12.
-For reverse lookups, no PTR record does exist for the IP address of the OpenEMM server (so that mails are blocked as spam by mailbox providers on the receiving end). - 13.
-Postfix' mail log file in /var/log/maillog shows errors.
+- 7. Postfix' mailqueue at /var/spool/postfix does not exist (solution: re-install Postfix). - 8.
+The wrong MTA is active (Sendmail, qmail, Exim, etc.). - 9.
+Port 25 has not been opened in the firewall. - 10.
+Service cron is disabled (check with "systemctl status crond"). - 11.
+SELinux is enabled. - 12.
+The OpenEMM server uses a virus scanner that prevents the start of the XML RPC backend process (see file backend.log in directory /home/openemm/log/ for an entry like "Error: Could not find or load main class org.agnitas.backend.MailoutServerXMLRPC") - 13.
+For reverse lookups, no PTR record does exist for the IP address of the OpenEMM server (so that mails are blocked as spam by mailbox providers on the receiving end).